 - Complete the transaction for which the personal information was collected

-- Fulfil the terms of a written warranty or product recall conducted in accordance with federal law
+- Fulfill the terms of a written warranty or product recall conducted in accordance with federal law

 - Provide a good or service requested by the consumer